 Too many families struggle with complaints from school counselors and teachers about their child’s attention deficit disorder (ADD) or the catch-all attention deficit hyperactivity disorder (ADHD).
 From experience, parents are often asked to treat their child with prescription drugs for their “own good” and many parents are looking for alternatives.
 Perhaps much of the solution may be right in front of us on our kitchen table.

 The nutrition link between focused attention, memory and learning in children is fairly clear.
+Similarly, the nutritional link with attention deficit is clear as well.
 The nutrient values of the foods we eat have declined substantially over the past 20, 30 and 40 years; as processed, prepackaged and GMO foods, and fast food restaurants have replaced nutrient-rich, made-from-scratch meals to accommodate our busy lifestyles.

 Kids with attention deficit disorders benefit most from “mental-focus-synergizing foods” which have Iron as their most active nutrient.
 These foods have the highest correlation with attention span, mental awareness and intellectual performance.
 Nine high Iron foods are: